-- When you make a formal complaint, you will be provided with an acknowledgment of your complaint within 5 working days of receipt, this will include the name of your dedicated complaint handler with their direct contact details.
+- When you make a formal complaint, you will be provided with an acknowledgment of your complaint within 5 working days of receipt, this will include the name of your dedicated complaint Team and their contact details.

 - We will Investigate your complaint and where possible look to provide you with a response within 10 working days, this will be when a resolution is agreed and we commit to deliver the action needed to resolve your complaint.